rekmus/silgy/README.md

 1. *Speed*.
 Usually whenever I get to choose between speed and code duplication, I choose speed.

 2. *Speed*.
 Usually whenever I get to choose between speed and saving memory, I choose speed.
-So there are mostly statics, stack and arrays, only a few mallocs.
+So there are mostly statics, stack and arrays, only a few of mallocs.

 3. *User code simplicity*.
 Usually whenever I get to choose between versatility and simplicity, I choose simplicity.
 99.999% of applications do not require 10 levels of nesting in JSON.
 If you do need this, there is selection of [libraries](http://json.org/) to choose from, or you're a beginner like every programmer once was, and you still need to sweat your way to simple and clean code.